bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 ## OP_VAULT Opsec

-One funny thing I think it's going to happen with the best version of OpVault that comes out is that some dude is going to point his, say whatever, like a million Sats to a phone wallet when he was building the script.
+One funny thing I think it's going to happen with the best version of `OP_VAULT` that comes out is that some dude is going to point his, say whatever, like a million Sats to a phone wallet when he was building the script.
 50 years pass and nobody touches that.
 And that vault sort of goes to that phone as recovery.
 And all of a sudden the guy has $10 million on his phone and hopefully he has a backup.